memo33/sc4pac-gui/README.md

 - [ ] image cache: should be implemented in sc4pac-tools to conserve external resources.
   The images for a package only need to be refreshed when a package is updated, i.e. when the package JSON checksum changes.

+- [ ] inter-channel reverse dependencies (non-GUI related): for the "required by" field to show dependencies from other channels, each channel must provide a list of packages that it depends on, as well as a JSON file for each such package that contains the reverse dependencies.

 - [ ] color scheme.

 - [ ] deployment: launch scripts for each platform for reliably starting both server and client.